saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - funcName can be reassigned to a different value, in that case function will not be accessible.

-- if we fail to pass the arguments, they will be undefined, it will not break the code.
+- If we fail to pass the arguments, they will be undefined, it will not break the code.

-- if a function does not have return statement, it returns undefined.
+- If a function does not have return statement, it returns undefined.

 ### variable scope
-- a global variable is accessible inside a function, if we don't use var keyword.
+- A global variable is accessible inside a function, if we don't use var keyword.
-- if we use var keyword inside function, a new local variable is created.
+- If we use var keyword inside function, a new local variable is created.

 ### higher order functions
-- takes function as an argument.
+- Takes function as an argument.
-- return function as an argument.
+- Return function as an argument.

 ### setInterval(), clearInterval()
 - setInterval (func1, interval). interval is in ms. Run func1 after every interval ms.